-Note: This course and 100 hours of volunteer time in a hospital setting are required for students participating in a child life specialist internship placement.
-Students wishing to register for this course must first seek approval from Dr. Sharon Syc, Clinical Associate Professor.
+Note: 100 hours of hands on experience with children in a hospital setting and 100 hours of hands on experience with children in non-medical settings such as childcare or after school programs are needed to register for this course.
+Students outside of the child life specialization wishing to register for this course must first seek approval from Dr. Sharon Syc, Clinical Associate Professor.

 This course will present an overview of the theory, research and practice of the field of Child Life, including the skills, knowledge and requirements necessary to be nationally certified as a Child Life Specialist.
-Child Life programs are designed to help children birth through adolescence, along with their siblings and their families, learn about the healthcare environment and work through fears and challenges that may be associated with healthcare experiences.
-Various strategies are used to promote coping, optimize development, and meet emotional needs of children, including preparation for surgeries and procedures, education about illness and treatment, non-pharmacological pain management and opportunities for play and other forms of self-expression.
-Child Life services are provided in ambulatory clinics, inpatient hospital units, and emergency areas
+Child Life programs are designed to help children birth through adolescence, along with their siblings and their families, learn about the healthcare environment and work through fears and challenges that may be associated with patient illness and healthcare experiences.
+Various strategies are used to promote coping, optimize development, and meet emotional needs of children, including preparation for surgeries and procedures, education about illness and treatment, nonpharmacological pain management and opportunities for play and other forms of self-expression.
+Child Life services are provided in ambulatory clinics, inpatient hospital units, emergency areas, hospices, and other settings.

-Topics will include: how hospitalization impacts children at each developmental stage, the effect of chronic or serious illness on the family system, neonatal intensive care, children with life threatening and chronic illnesses, adolescents, trauma and abuse, non-pharmacological pain management and coping techniques.
+Topics will include: Developmental theory and research related to how illness and treatment impacts children at each developmental stage, the effect of chronic or serious acute illness or injury have on the family system, the impact of culture and spirituality on healthcare experiences, children with life threatening and chronic illnesses or injury, and non-pharmacological pain management and coping techniques.